romana/romana.github.io/about/about.md

 secondnav: 9
 permalink: /about/
 ---

-Romana is a new open source Software Defined Network (SDN) solution that lets data center operators design and deploy multi-tenant cloud computing networks directly on their physical infrastructure without a virtual network overlay.
-Romana based networks are less expensive to build, easier to operate and deliver higher performance than overlay-based virtual networks.
+Romana is a new open source Software Defined Network (SDN) solution specifically designed for Cloud Native applications.
+Romana allows multi-tenant cloud computing networks for OpenStack, Docker and Kubernetes to be built without encapsulation or a virtual network overlay.

+Romana networks are less expensive to build, easier to operate and deliver higher performance than networks built using alternative overlay based SDN designs.

 ----